zibojia/COCOCO/README.md

 ### 4. Personalized Video Inpainting (Optional)

 *We give a method to allow users to compose their own personlized video inpainting model by using personalized T2Is* **WITHOUT TRAINING**.
-There are two steps in total:
+There are three steps in total:

+* Convert the opensource model to Pytorch weights.

-1. Transform the personalized image diffusion to personliazed inpainting diffusion.
+* Transform the personalized image diffusion to personliazed inpainting diffusion.
 Substract the weights of personalized image diffusion from SD1.5, and add them on inpainting model.
 Surprisingly, this method can get a personalized image inpainting model, and it works well:)

-2. Add the weight of personalized inpainting model to our CoCoCo.
+* Add the weight of personalized inpainting model to our CoCoCo.

 <table>
     <tr>